kauer3/kauer3.github.io/ideas.md

 text: When you (say something that sounds hopeless)

-idea: drag guy in the sea to boat (or help someone in some other way)
+idea: drag guy in the sea to boat (or help someone in some other way) (use 'mmove cursor')

 text: I discovered that 'I' could be in control(or make it happen, have to work on it). (onscroll=change 'I' to 'We' and to 'You')
 idea: click to change color